 Sponsored programs are defined as:

-Grants, contracts, or cooperative agreements in the form of financial or other resource commitments provided to UVU from federal, state, or local government entities, or from private or corporate foundations where a written proposal or bid has been submitted and the award agreement contains at least one of the following:
+Grants, contracts, or cooperative agreements provided to UVU in the form of financial or other resource commitments from federal, state, or local government entities, or from private or corporate foundations, where a written proposal or bid has been submitted and the award agreement contains at least one of the following:

 OSP acts as a liaison between the faculty and staff of UVU with external funding sources.
-OSP services include (but are not limited to) the following:
+OSP services include, but are not limited to, the following:

 Office of Sponsored Programs (OSP) is the only office designated by the University to facilitate and oversee sponsored program activity, written grant proposal development, proposal submissions, and contract negotiations.
 The Senior Director of Sponsored Programs is the designated Signature Authority for the University for all sponsored program grants and contracts.